jonathanhogg/flitter/docs/language.md

 - `quantum` - the beats per quantum (usually 4)
 - `delta` - the difference between the current value of `beat` and the value at the last display frame
-- `time` - the time that the current frame began execution (either the value of the high-resolution Python `perf_counter()` timer or a counter beginning at `0` and incrementing by exactly `1/fps` on each frame in non-realtime mode)
+- `time` - a monotonically increasing timer in seconds; in realtime mode this is the value of the high-resolution Python `perf_counter()` timer, in non-realtime mode it is a counter beginning at `0` on the first frame and incrementing by exactly `1/fps` on each frame
-- `clock` - the current UTC time as a seconds-since-UNIX-epoch value
+- `clock` - the current UTC time as a seconds-since-UNIX-epoch value; this value is not guaranteed to be monotonically increasing and will run fast from the program perspective in non-realtime mode
-- `frame` - the current frame number, counting from 0 and increasing by one for each rendered frame (this will increase by exactly 1 on each program execution when running in non-realtime mode)
+- `frame` - the current frame number, counting from 0 and increasing by one for each rendered frame
-- `fps` - the current target frame-rate of the engine (the `--fps` option)
+- `fps` - the current target frame-rate of the engine (either set with the `--fps` option or `%pragma fps`)
-- `performance` - a value in the range [0.5 ..
-2.0] that increases fractionally
+- `performance` - a value in the range $[0.5 ..
+2.0]$ that increases
-    if the engine has time to spare and decreases fractionally if it is missing the target frame rate; this value can be multiplied into variable loads in the code – e.g., number of things on screen – to maintain frame rate
+    fractionally if the engine has time to spare and decreases fractionally if it is missing the target frame rate; this value can be multiplied into variable loads in the code – e.g., number of things on screen – to dynamically increase or reduce the complexity of the scene to match the target frame rate; in non-realtime mode this value is always `2.0`.
 - `realtime` - a `true`/`false` value indicating whether the engine is running in realtime mode (the default) or not (with the `--lockstep` option)
 - `run_time` - the number of seconds that the engine will run for before